MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 ## Enroll macOS devices

 Personal and organization-owned devices can be enrolled in Intune.
+On macOS devices, the Company Portal app or the Apple Setup Assistant authenticates users, and starts the enrollment.
 Once they're enrolled, they receive the policies and profiles you create.

 You have the following options when enrolling macOS devices:

 - [Device enrollment](#device-enrollment)
 - [Automated device enrollment (ADE)](#automated-device-enrollment-ade-supervised-1)
 - [Apple Configurator](#apple-configurator-enrollment-1)

-There isn't a Company Portal app for macOS devices in the Apple App Store or through VPP.

 This section: